nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-design.md

     last_reviewed_date: 2025-04-08
     review_cycle: ANNUAL
 ---
-To ensure the user can get as much benefit as possible from a data visualisation product, you should:
+To help ensure the user can get as much benefit as possible from a data visualisation product, you should:

 - develop with the requirements and audience needs in mind
 - consider how your audience will use the data and let that inform how you present it